DearPage25/orsend/README.md

 ```
    $ ./app
 ```
-And that all, the server is running.
+And that's all, the server is running.